Lcrs123/UNSC_Sanctions_Checker/README.md

 Comes with a list, but you should probably download the newest version the first time you run the program.

+Also included wkhtmltopdf.exe, downloaded from wkhtmltopdf.org, used by pdfkit for generating pdf reports.
+You can download it again and overwrite it if you don't feel confortable using the supplied one.

 # Installation and Usage

 To install the package: